untangled-web/untangled-ui/README.md

 ## CALL FOR CONTRIBUTIONS.

 Adding something to this library should be quick and easy.
-The DOM/CSS for a ton of these is already worked out in untangled-stylekit.
+The DOM/CSS for a ton of these is already worked out.
 What we need here are active defui versions of those that can be used easily without copying/pasting DOM.

 To Help:

-1. Pick a component in untangled-stylekit that has CSS/layout, but is not yet here.
-The style kit is going to be combined with this project, and some of the stuff has gotten out of sync.
+1. Pick a component that has CSS/layout, but is not yet here. some of the stuff has gotten out of sync.
 So, only implement things that are currently rendering correctly.
 Best to ask "is anyone working on/can I work on X?"
 2. Write the defui/model/mutations, probably all together in a single new namespace.
 Components that interact full-stack (like image library) need more thought.